 Twenty years ago I got my first job as a “financial advisor”.
 I thought it would be my dream job.
-I imagined making a difference in people’s lives while doing math problems all day.
+I imagined the difference I would be able to make in my clients lives.
 It would be the perfect job for me.
-I envisioned lengthy retirement planning conversations in which I could help make my clients retirement dreams come true.
-I would help clients save for their children’s education and make purchasing that lake home a reality.
+I envisioned lengthy retirement planning conversations, in which I could help make my clients retirement dreams come true.
+I would help clients save for their children’s education, and make purchasing that lake home a reality.
 The reality is that I didn’t do any of these things.
 I didn’t realize that being a financial advisor just meant being a financial salesman.
 My job wasn’t to complete financial plans.
 My job was to sell a crummy, high cost product to uneducated clients.
 The goal wasn’t to help my clients get into a better financial situation, it was for me to get into a better financial situation by earning high commissions.

 Needless to say I didn’t last long at that job.
 I am good at financial planning and thankfully, I’m awful at selling bad financial products.
-Unfortunately, there are a lot of people who are just fine at selling these high cost (and high commission) financial products.
-That’s why I started this blog, to help people become better educated and most importantly make good financial decisions.
+Unfortunately, there are a lot of people who are just fine at selling these high cost (and high commission) investments.
+That’s why I started this blog, to help people become better educated and most importantly make better financial decisions.